gxiaolab/L-GIREMI/README.md

                         Min common read for site pairs to calculate MI (default: 6) --mi_min_read MI_MIN_READ
-                        Min read for a variant of a site in a site pair to calculate MI (default: 1) --mi_threshold MI_THRESHOLD
+                        Min read for a variant of a site in a site pair to calculate MI (default: 1) --mip_threshold MIP_THRESHOLD
-                        MI threshold to be used to separate RNA editing sites (default: 0.2)
+                        MI p value threshold to be used to separate RNA editing sites (default: 0.05)
 ```

 ## Analysis process

-Running GIREMIL requires some annotation files:
+Running L-GIREMI requires some annotation files:
 * reference FASTA file: for example hg38 fasta.
 * SNP VCF file: dbSNP VCF file (the chromosome names should be agreed
   with the reference FASTA file), or known SNP VCF file for teh